artbrock/holochain_docs/App-Testing.md

 ## Multi-node testing, how to construct a scenario

-[Demo Video](https://youtu.be/K1GPYY4imt0) (doesnt open new tab, maybe ctrl-click or w/e)
+[Video showing tests being run](https://youtu.be/K1GPYY4imt0) (doesnt open new tab, maybe ctrl-click or w/e)

 Each test/scenario sub-directory should contain one test file for each role required to model the test.
-Filenames are automatically discovered.
+The Script requires the name of the scenario directory [repo_root/test/<scenarioName>] as a parameter.
+Test filenames are automatically discovered.

 Tests pass or fail on the basis of the *content* of messages passed between roles/nodes on the network.
 In order to test the content of messages passed between roles, it is necessary for tests to account for the *amount of time* it takes for messages to travel between nodes on the network.
 This is achieved with the `Time` parameter of the test object.
 If roles 1 and 2 are called *back* and *forth* respectively, then when *forth* sends a message, *back* should wait at least 50ms for checking to see if there are messages that contain the expected content.
 If the message has not yet arrived, then the test will fail.